 The study concluded that topical boric acid is a useful addition to therapy for women with azole-refractory Candida glabrata vaginitis.

 An Article in Time Magazine

 Nancy Snyderman wrote an article for Time magazine where she discussed the use of Boric acid.
-There are clearly many individuals that wish to use more natural cures or simply do not get rid of their yeast infections using conventional methods.
+There are clearly many individuals that wish to use more natural cures, or simply do not get rid of their yeast infections using conventional methods.
 Snyderman suggests that boric acid is a good remedy for yeast infections.
 She cites a study published in the Journal of Reproductive Medicine to back up her claims.
-The study stated that gel capsules inserted into the vagina which contained boric acid successfully treated 98% of chronic yeast infections in patients who had not responded to prescription medications.
+The study stated that gel capsules inserted into the vagina, which contained boric acid, successfully treated 98% of chronic yeast infections in patients who had not responded to prescription medications.

-Snyderman states that, as with other medications, if you wish boric acid to work you must take it consistently for the entire length of the treatment.
+Snyderman states that, as with other medications, if you want boric acid to work, you must take it consistently for the entire length of the treatment.
 As other aforementioned studies indicated, the typically treatment regimen for boric acid is inserting a 600 milligram gel capsule into the vagina each night for two weeks.
 You can often get boric acid from your pharmacist, but in some states in the United States, you may need a prescription.

 Snyderman also recommends making sure you actually have a yeast infection before you try to treat one.
 There are many sexually transmitted diseases that have symptoms that are similar to those caused by yeast infections.

 Candida Hub has a whole section devoted to boric acid and the relevant information regarding this substance.
 If you have some time, consider checking out our boric acid section and learning what you can before you start using it to treat your infection.
 A little knowledge could be a great advantage to your health!
 You can find out more here: Boric Acid for Yeast Infection.